June 1, 2025

-Private construction spending (excluding the government sector) rose 0.7% in October after being unchanged in September and increasing 2.3% in August.
-In the past year private construction has risen 9.2%.
+Private construction spending (excluding the government sector) declined 0.7% in April after falling 1.0% in March.
+In the past year private construction has declined 2.2%

 .